Towards Privacy-Preserving and Verifiable Federated Matrix Factorization: Security Analysis

 \begin{theorem} Assuming the security of the underlying homomorphic hash function and commitment techniques, VP$\-$FedMF ensures the integrity of aggregation on the server side.
 In particular, in a certain iteration, an honest user will accept the received updated item vector $\mathbf{v}_k$ derived from aggregation if and only if it is correctly produced by the server. \end{theorem}

-\begin{proof} Assume that there exists a PPT adversary which can produce a forged aggregation result $\mathbf{v}_k^*$ ($\mathbf{v}_k^*\neq \mathbf{v}_k$), and make an honest user $\mathcal{U}_i\in \mathcal{B}$ accept the forged aggregation result.
+\begin{proof} Assume that there exists a probabilistic polynomial-time (PPT) adversary which can produce a forged aggregation result $\mathbf{v}_k^*$ ($\mathbf{v}_k^*\neq \mathbf{v}_k$), and make an honest user $\mathcal{U}_i\in \mathcal{B}$ accept the forged aggregation result.
 Firstly, since $\mathcal{U}_i$ does not output $\perp$, the decommitment strings from the users in $\mathcal{C}$ should be able to pass the commitment verification phase.
 Here, it is noted that due to the binding property of the commitment technique, the commitment verification will fail with a non-negligible probability if the users in $\mathcal{C}$ instructed by the adversary send malformed decommitment strings.
 So once the hash values have been committed, the users in $\mathcal{C}$ cannot change them without having an honest user $\mathcal{U}_i$ output $\perp$.
-If the adversary manages to have an honest user accept the forged aggregation result $\mathbf{v}_k^*$, it is required that $\textsf{HF}(\mathbf{v}_k)=\textsf{HF}(\mathbf{v}_k^*)$, i.e., However, given that $\mathbf{v}_k^*\neq \mathbf{v}_k$, this will happen with negligible probability, given the collision resistance property of the homomorphic hash function.
+If the adversary manages to have an honest user accept the forged aggregation result $\mathbf{v}_k^*$, it is required that $\textsf{HF}(\mathbf{v}_k)=\textsf{HF}(\mathbf{v}_k^*)$, i.e.,

+However, given that $\mathbf{v}_k^*\neq \mathbf{v}_k$, this will happen with negligible probability, given the collision resistance property of the homomorphic hash function.
 Therefore, the assumption in the beginning does not hold.
 The adversary cannot have an honest user accept a forged aggregation result in \main.

 \end{proof}